- Automatically with an indexing queue

 in_stock | Stock availability |

-so it always assume the base directory is your root folder.
+The extension can’t detect your document root, so it assumes the Magento base directory is the root folder.

-When this setting is changed, reindex the catalog.
+After you change this setting, reindex the catalog.

 Facets